Identifying GERD Symptoms: Dr. Sudhir's In-Depth Guide for Early Recognition and Management

 Achalasia Cardia: Symptoms, Diagnosis and Treatment

-By Pace Hospitals September 23, 2020
+By PACE Hospitals September 23, 2020

 Achalasia cardia is one of the common causes of motor dysphagia.
 People with achalasia cardia experience an increasing difficulty in eating solid food and in drinking liquids.
 Achalasia cardia symptoms usually worsen over time, leading to the person not tolerating most solids and, eventually, many liquids.
 POEM should be the initial treatment for most patients with achalasia cardia.